 Greater Phoenix’s major industries are (1) high-tech manufacturing, (2) tourism and (3) construction.

-Greater Phoenix is the corporate headquarters of six Fortune 500 companies: Freeport McMoRan, PetSmart, Avnet, US Airways, Republic Services and Insight Enterprises.
+Greater Phoenix is the corporate headquarters of six Fortune 500 companies: Freeport McMoRan, PetSmart, Avnet, Republic Services and Insight Enterprises.

 Phoenix is home to the largest municipal park in North America.
 South Mountain Park and Preserve covers more than 16,500 acres and has more than 50 miles of hiking, biking and equestrian trails.